Wherein two characters interact and work together, and are designed to emphasize each other's positive qualities. Similar to a Morality Pet

 - BioWare's Mass Effect games feature this, though by nature of being an RPG, it's up to the player to truly fulfill this trope.
 Regardless, Ken and Gabby in Mass Effect 2 have this kind of relationship.
 As for the optional, player-driven ones: Liara, Garrus, and Tali are the most obvious.

 - So your job is to exterminate a bunch of little demon brainsuckers, and you've killed all but one egg, but then the egg hatches and thinks you are its mommy.
 Do you a) kill it anyway or b) become its adoptive parent (at least temporarily)?
 Samus chose option b.

 - Of course, if she had killed it, she'd be dead, since it ate the unbreakable blocks that blocked her escape.

 - Also, in Super Smash Bros.
 Brawl, there's Samus and Pikachu.
 In the adventure mode, Samus is trying to find her Powered Armor, and she finds poor little Pikachu being used to power a generator, so she breaks the cage.
 Later, after Samus gets her Powered Armor back, Ridley nearly kills her, but Pikachu saves her.

-- Snake and Otacon, although the non-romantic aspect is debatable.
+- Snake and Otacon.
 Otacon warms Snake up and restrains him from going over the edge, while Snake helped Otacon out of his shell and grounded him.
 The fact that all of their interactions from Metal Gear Solid 2 on are a barrel of cuteness hovering somewhere between Happily Married and Like an Old Married Couple doesn't hurt.